History Files

 AD 1918 - Present Day

-When the Ottoman empire collapsed in 1918, five Mediterranean coastal provinces in western Syria formed the new state of Lebanon, which was controlled under a French Mandate.
+When the Ottoman empire collapsed in 1918, five Mediterranean coastal provinces in western Syria formed the new state of Lebanon, which was controlled under a French mandate.
 The modern state of Syria surrounded it to the north and east, while Palestine, and later Israel bordered it to the south.

 Following independence in 1943, the country became a prosperous financial hub for the region, as well as one of the main tourist spots.
 However, tensions were rising, due mainly to the political situation left by the dismantling of the Ottoman empire, and factional stresses between the Christian, Moslem, and more recently-arrived Palestinian communities.
-The Lebanese Civil War erupted in 1975, and apart from a period of peace in 1976, lasted until 1990, destroying much of the old international feel of the country, and of the capital, Beirut (ancient Biruta), especially.
+The Lebanese Civil War erupted in 1975, and apart from a period of peace in 1976, lasted until 1990, destroying much of the old international feel of the country, and of the capital, Beirut (ancient Beroth), especially.
 A slow recovery took place afterwards, but alleged continual interference by Syria, amid a series of assassinations of anti-Syrian politicians, has confused the situation.

-1918 - 1943
+1918

 The Ottoman empire collapses following the First World War, and a French mandate is established.